 While Glass’s sympathy with Tate’s religious views allows him novel insights, at other times it runs away with his criticism, which sometimes takes on the tone of an apologetic.
 For example, his assertion that the image of an ancient limestone windowsill in “The Swimmers” must be a reference to St. Monica’s deathbed vision is perhaps, as the medieval scripture scholars would say, a better example of eisegesis than exegesis.
 Moreover, his conclusion that Tate “writes his way out of Modernism” is somewhat weakened by his lack of explanation as to what exactly it was that drew Tate to Modernism in the first place.
 And as already mentioned, many readers will rightly find his minimal discussion regarding Tate and race to detract from his otherwise thorough description of Tate’s personal growth and development.

 Nevertheless, the book is not without its own substantial accomplishment.
 Glass set out to chart the growth of a poet’s internal life and his attempts at “fitting it into a pattern,” and, in doing so, Glass continues a rich tradition of literary criticism characterized by civility and understanding.
 In the end, he helps us come to a more comprehensive view of the poet and of his poetry, reminding us that our assessments of both can benefit from a reassessed reassessment.

-Latest posts by Joseph Boyne (see all)
+Also by Joseph Boyne (see all)